mezbafaisal/Diary/README.md

 # Diary

-Hey All,
+**Assalamu Alaikum everyone**

-Assalamu Alaikum Everyone,
+---

-Its my personal day to day life conversations.
+It's my personal day-to-day life conversations.
-If you want you can read.
+If you want, you can read.